marinednadude/OSU-Library-Preparation-Sequencing/OSU-Library-Preparation-Sequencing-BeBOP.md

 ### Summary

-This is protocol used by [Oregon State University Center for Quantitative Life Sciences Genomics Core](https://cqls.oregonstate.edu/core/genomics) to prepare next generation amplicon/metabarcoding sequencing libraries from OSU CQLS generated PCR product.
-PCR1 product is first cleaned using Ampure XP beads, then barcoded using unique, sample specific Illumina Nextera XT Unique Combinatorial Indices (2x 10bp), then cleaned using Ampure XP beads, then quantified by Qubit Fluorometric Quantification (ThermoFisher Scientific) using Broad Range chemistry, and normalized and pooled to the same total DNA copies, and the sequenced on a MiSeq using the MiSeq Reagent Kit v.3 (600-cycle) (cat_no:MS-102-3003).
-This standard two step PCR sequencing library preparation methodology allows for the reuse of indices across multiple sample, enabling  96 total libraries to be sequenced on a single MiSeq run.
+This protocol is used by [Oregon State University Center for Quantitative Life Sciences Genomics Core](https://cqls.oregonstate.edu/core/genomics) to prepare next-generation amplicon/metabarcoding sequencing libraries from OSU CQLS generated PCR products.
+PCR1 product is first cleaned using Ampure XP beads, then barcoded using unique, sample-specific Illumina Nextera XT Unique Combinatorial Indices (2x 10bp), then cleaned using Ampure XP beads, then quantified by Qubit Fluorometric Quantification (ThermoFisher Scientific) using Broad Range chemistry, and normalized and pooled to the same total DNA copies, and then sequenced on a MiSeq using the MiSeq Reagent Kit v.3 (600-cycle) (Cat_No:MS-102-3003).
+This standard two-step PCR sequencing library preparation methodology allows for the reuse of indices across multiple samples, enabling  96 total libraries to be sequenced on a single MiSeq run.

 ### Method description and rationale

-Advantages to this protocol include ease of use leveraging commercially available Illumina sequencing kits.
-This protocol's steps include: _PCR1 Amplicon Cleanup_, _Barcoding/Indexing PCR_, _PCR2 Amplicon Cleanup_, _Library Quantification, Normalization, and Pooling_ and _Sequencing_.
+Advantages to this protocol include ease of use, leveraging commercially available Illumina sequencing kits.
+This protocol's steps include: _PCR1 Amplicon Cleanup_, _Barcoding/Indexing PCR_, _PCR2 Amplicon Cleanup_, _Library Quantification, Normalization, and Pooling_, and _Sequencing_.
 For samples collected prior to 2021, NOAA PMEL OME conducted eDNA sample collection and filtration.
 OSU CQLS conducted DNA extractions and PCR amplification prior to this protocol ((See our NOAA PMEL OME [Methods](https://zenodo.org/communities/noaa_ome)).
-Sterivexes were shipped on dry ice to OSU CQLS in Corvalis, OR, USA where they were extracted and PCR amplified (separate BeBOP protocols) and then processed using this protocol.
-PCR1 product was first cleaned to remove excess primers, dNTPs, and primer dimer using an Ampure XP bead clean up protocol.
+Sterivexes were shipped on dry ice to OSU CQLS in Corvallis, OR, USA where they were extracted and PCR amplified (separate BeBOP protocols) and then processed using this protocol.
+PCR1 product was first cleaned to remove excess primers, dNTPs, and primer dimer using an Ampure XP bead cleanup protocol.
 Cleaned PCR product is then indexed through a second barcoding PCR step using Illumina Nextera XT combinatorial indices.
-Indexed PCR product is then again cleaned using an Ampure XP bead clean up protocol.
+Indexed PCR product is then again cleaned using an Ampure XP bead cleanup protocol.
 Cleaned PCR2 product is then quantified via QuBit BR flurometry and then normalized and pooled by even total DNA copy numbers into a final pooled library.
 The library is then sequenced on an Illumina MiSeq at the OSU CQLS using the MiSeq Reagent Kit v.3 (600-cycle).
-Raw sequence data are demultiplexed by the sequencing core.
-And downstream bioinformatics is conducted via [REVAMP](https://github.com/McAllister-NOAA/REVAMP).
+The sequencing core demultiplexes raw sequence data, and downstream bioinformatics is conducted via [REVAMP](https://github.com/McAllister-NOAA/REVAMP).

-This protocol is less detailed than our typical protocols as we do not conduct this protocol ourselves.
+This protocol is less detailed than our typical protocols, as we do not conduct this protocol ourselves.
 However, we capture the necessary [FAIRe](https://fair-edna.github.io/) relevant information.

 ### Spatial coverage and environment(s) of relevance